nealrobbins/liferay-docs/discover/commerce/articles/05-shipping-methods/00-shipping-methods-intro.markdown

 # Shipping Methods [](id=shipping-methods)

-When a buyer places an order, she should be prompted to choose among a variety of shipping methods.
-You can create as many shipping methods as you like, but they come in just three general types:
+When a buyer places an order, she should be prompted to choose among a variety of shipping options.
+You can create as many shipping options as you like, but they all calculate shipping costs using one of three methods:

 **Flat Rate** shipping applies the same price to every product in the catalog.